junxit/us-congress-bills-114/bill.md

 ## § 2.
 Examining the Department of the Treasury’s counter-terror financing role in embassies

-Within 180 days of the enactment of this Act, the Secretary of the Treasury shall issue a report to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate containing—
+Within 180 days of the enactment of this Act, the Secretary of the Treasury shall issue a report to the Committees on Financial Services and Foreign Affairs of the House of Representatives and the Committees on Banking, Housing, and Urban Affairs and Foreign Relations of the Senate containing—

 - **(1)** a list of the United States embassies in which a full-time Department of the Treasury attaché is stationed;
 - **(2)** a list of the United States embassies at which a Department of the Treasury attaché is assigned for temporary duty, the length of such assignments, and the reason why such assignments are not considered to be a permanent assignments;